vadym-gonchar/tutorial-course/README.md

 The following dependencies are used in pom.xml:
 1. Selenium-java
 2. TestNG
-3. At least one of the following drivers: Chrome driver, Firefox driver, InternetExplorer driver, Edge driver, Opera driver
+3. The following drivers: Chrome driver, Firefox driver, InternetExplorer driver, Edge driver, Opera driver
 4. Webdrivermanager
 5. Hamcrest